The Story Behind The Back Room

 The Back Room welcomes all acoustically-based genres, including jazz, blues, folk, bluegrass, Americana, and more, and is an all-ages venue.

 - The Back Room is not a place for food.
-Oh, we might have popcorn available, and a few packaged snacks, but nothing that needs to be heated, sliced, or served.
+Oh, we have a few packaged snacks for sale, but nothing that needs to be heated, sliced, or served.